enclaive/enclaive-docker-php-sgx/README.md

 <!-- GET THIS IMAGE -->
 ### Get this image

-The recommended way to get the enclaive WORDPRESS-SGX Open Source Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/enclaive/wordpress-sgx).
+The recommended way to get the enclaive PHP-SGX Open Source Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/enclaive/wordpress-sgx).

 ```console
 docker pull enclaive/wordpress-sgx:latest